TankieTwitch/how-to-use-library/README.md

 2. Add the image you want to use to your server image folder OR the script folder if that is where the image files you wish to replace are located.
 3. Name the icon image so it correspond to the image you are replacing or the name you have entered in the database you are adding them to - the .png name MUST match the name of the item in your script and database (I'm not a code person, but I know it is case sensitive so make sure they match)

-### **PLEASE NOTE:**
+> [!NOTE]

-Updates will include changelogs so if you are using a current image and it's updated in the library by name - this won't affect your scrips as long as you are not pulling _**directly**_ from the main library folder on your computer.
+> Updates will include changelogs so if you are using a current image and it's updated in the library by name - this won't affect your scrips as long as you are not pulling _**directly**_ from the main library folder on your computer.
 Please don't do that.

 * If there is an image update, you can decide if you want to replace the old image or not by dragging a copy into your server image folder or script location and renaming it.
 * The Icon Library Project's Discord Updates Channel will list all the files added to the libraries and changelog if there are any.\